hardin47/website/Math154/_book/06-bootstrap.md

 var &= E(\hat{\theta} - \theta)^2 = \sigma^2\\
 skew &= E(\hat{\theta} - \theta)^3 / \sigma^3\\
 \end{align}
 We can think of the skew as the rate of chance of the standard error on a normalized scale.
 If there is no skew, we will estimate $a=0$.
-Our estimate of $a$ comes from a procedure known as the jackknife.
+The estimate of $a$ comes from a procedure known as the jackknife.

 \begin{align}
 \hat{a} = \frac{\sum_{i=1}^n (\hat{\theta} - \hat{\theta}_{(i)})^3}{6 [ \sum_{i=1}^n (\hat{\theta} - \hat{\theta}_{(i)})^2 ] ^{3/2}}